BMO Capital Markets lifts Advanced Micro Devices Inc. [AMD] price estimate. Who else is bullish?

 Lazaridis most recently served as president, EMEA for HP Inc. He is returning to AMD after previously leading Asia Pacific regional sales from 2009 to 2012.
 Lazaridis has over 30 years of high-tech business experience leading organizations across mature and emerging markets globally.

-Advanced Micro Devices Inc. stock has also gained 8.62% of its value over the past 7 days.
-However, AMD stock has declined by -1.95% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -27.72% and lost -38.78% year-on date.
+Advanced Micro Devices Inc. represents 1.39 billion in outstanding shares, while the company has a total market value of $146.67 billion with the latest information.
+AMD stock price has been found in the range of $85.12 to $87.60.

-The market cap for AMD stock reached $138.35 billion, with 1.39 billion shares outstanding and 1.19 billion shares in the current float.
-Compared to the average trading volume of 106.90M shares, AMD reached a trading volume of 76892329 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 106.93M shares, AMD reached a trading volume of 69879001 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Advanced Micro Devices Inc. [AMD]:
+Here is what top equities market gurus are saying about Advanced Micro Devices Inc. [AMD]:

 BMO Capital Markets have made an estimate for Advanced Micro Devices Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 14, 2022.
 While these analysts kept the previous recommendation, Susquehanna dropped their target price from $140 to $120.
 The new note on the price target was released on July 13, 2022, representing the official price target for Advanced Micro Devices Inc. stock.
 Previously, the target price had yet another drop from $97 to $95, while Northland Capital kept a Outperform rating on AMD stock.